 Spanning generations and multiple variations, the art of stitching together remnants of worn saris is a work of love.
 During the long afternoons of summer, women gather to pass the time, and amid the laughter and stories, a kantha is born.

-Anokha Collection is proud to share these beautiful kantha quilts, handmade by women artisans working with Basha in Bangladesh, a social business which employs women who are survivors or at risk of human trafficking and abuse.
+These beautiful kantha quilts are handmade by women artisans working with Basha in Bangladesh, a social business which employs women who are survivors or at risk of human trafficking and abuse.

 Saris are sourced from a wide variety of locations in Bangladesh, the saris are then carefully colour matched and washed.
 Hand stitching then begins joining the 6 layers of sari cloth.
 Every kantha quilt can take up to 5-6 days of work to complete, depending on its size and complexity.
 Once complete, the item is washed again and ready to be sold.

-Each product is unique and often can never be replicated.
+Each kantha product is unique and often can never be replicated.